linusg/xbox360controller/README.md

     time.sleep(1)
 ```

 This will enable rumble on both sides of the controller with each 50% strength for one second (1000ms).
 Note that the method call is non-blocking, thus we need to manually wait one second for the rumble to finish.
-You won't need this in a regular use case.
+You won't need this in a regular use case with `signal.pause()`.

 ### LED